quic-mtuttle/aimet/Docs/quantsim/calibration.rst

             :start-after: # pylint: skip-file
             :end-before: # End of imports

-        To perform quantization simulation with :mod:`aimet_tensorflow`, your model definition must follow specific guidelines.
+        To perform quantization simulation with :mod:`aimet_torch`, your model definition must conform to the guidelines at :ref:`TensorFlow model guidelines <tensorflow-model-guidelines>`.
-        For instance, models defined using subclassing APIs should be converted to functional APIs.
-For more details on model definition guidelines, please refer: :ref:`TensorFlow model guidelines <tensorflow-model-guidelines>`.
+        For example, models defined using subclassing APIs should be converted to functional APIs.

         .. literalinclude:: ../snippets/tensorflow/apply_quantsim.py
             :language: python